 What is Transcoding?

 In the context of video – Transcoding refers to the process of compressing video files as much as possible at minimal quality loss to represent (and transfer) information by using less data.
 Essentially, video transcoding online is the conversion of a video file from one format to a better-compressed version to ensure consumers can stream content without buffering and at the highest possible qualities.
-So, how does transcoding work?
-And how might it affect your everyday life?
-Keep reading to find out!
+It’s easy to get Transcoding mixed up with Encoding.
+A good encoding definition is ‘the process of converting a raw file (codec) in to a compatible, compressed and efficient digital format’.

 Your camera (or device), your content, and video transcoding in your home